Pawnee Pecan Carya illinoinensis 'Pawnee'

 - Fruit Description:

-- The pawnee pecan bears large-sized, high-percentage kernel pecans.
-Ripens extremely early, in mid to late October.
+- The pawnee pecan bears large-sized, high-percentage kernel pecans in clusters of 4.
+Ripens extremely early, in mid to late September.
 It is sweet and the high oil content adds to the flavor.

 -